-There was no soft commission arrangement affecting the Fund during the financial year ended 31 December 2022 and for the financial year ended 31 December 2021.
+There was no soft commission arrangement affecting the Fund during the financial period from 21 January 2022 to 31 December 2022.
 Further, the Manager did not receive any payments under directed brokerage services or similar arrangement.

 13. Exchange rates

 The following exchange rates were used to translate assets and liabilities into the functional currency Euro for the Fund: